Culture Shock in Austria

 Austrian people are quite friendly and foreigners are typically received with a warm welcome.
 Despite this, Austrians tend to lead more private personal lives.
 It can be difficult to make friends with locals unless one interacts with them on a daily basis at work or as part of a recreational activity.

 Austrians are proud of their heritage, and they tend to prefer locally grown produce and locally made products over imports.
-This national pride can make foreigners feel alienated but try not to take it personally, and remember that Austria is a small country that stakes great importance in its heritage and traditions.
+This national pride can make foreigners feel alienated but try not to take it personally, and remember that Austria is a small country that places great importance in its heritage and traditions.

 Meeting and greeting in Austria